BAITC-Hacks/hack-5f84cc63-vector/docs/ARCHITECTURE.md

 # Architecture and proposed canonical schema

 Status on 23.09.2026: EDA, ingestion, cleaning, forecasting, explicit-interval stockout correction, and replenishment v1 are implemented.
+A local Streamlit review workspace is implemented;
-Streamlit and LLM features are not implemented.
+LLM features are not implemented.
 The table below describes the intended model; the implemented subset is specified separately below.

 ## Flow